-The walk-around engine room includes the main engine, two diesel generators, a tool bench, welder, air compressor, and chest freezer.
+The walk-around engine room includes the main engine, two diesel generators, a tool bench, welder, and air compressor.
 The foredeck has racks for four kayaks and topdeck has a crane and a high-speed shore boat.

 The ground tackle is a 250-pound Navy stockless anchor with 600 feet of 1/2" chain, backed up by a second 100-pound Navy stockless.
 For open-ocean work, the boat has paravane stabilizers to reduce rolling in adverse seas and a parachute anchor for over-nighting offshore.
 The horn is an air-powered Leslie SuperTyfon, designed for locomotives.

-Electronics include a complement of GPS, chart plotters, radios, radar, depth sounders, sonars, and a ship's computer that monitors all tanks, temperatures, batteries, and electrical use.
+Electronics include a complement of GPS, chart plotters, radios, radar, sonar, autopilot, and a ship's computer that monitors all tanks, temperatures, batteries, and electrical use.
 When needed, we tow side-scan sonars, sub-bottom profilers, and other equipment.